Nhoya/gensum/README.md

 Known issue:
 - Script doesn't work correctly with bash 4.3.x.
-We are working for fix this issue in the master version of 1.4
+We are working to fix this issue in the master version of 1.4